MoeB712/R-Shiny-ConsensusData/SupportingFilesAndNotes/ShinyAppTutorialNotes_Part3.md

-SHINY APPLICATIONS TUTORIAL NOTES
+## SHINY APPLICATIONS TUTORIAL NOTES
-PART 3 - "How to customize appearance"
+### PART 3 - "How to customize appearance"

-- All code that modified the appearance of the HTML page will be inside the fluidPage() function which creates a UI object.
+All code that modified the appearance of the HTML page will be inside the fluidPage() function which creates a UI object.

-I) Static Elements
+#### 1) Static Elements

 - Shiny proivdes R functions to recreate HTML tags.